The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are

 The Bachelor of Arts (Hons) in Visual Arts Programme at the Academy of Visual Arts is a professional degree that focuses on intensive practice-led work in the visual arts supported by a programme in General Education.
 It emphasises creativity, versatility, and intelligent articulation, thus enabling its graduates to enter professional, studio-based careers in such fields as studio arts, design, and/or craft after earning the degree.
 Our BA-students have the opportunity to develop technical competencies, informed aesthetic judgment, and an understanding of the context in which contemporary work is created, rooted in the ever-shifting cultural climate of creative production.

 - Studio and Media Arts (SMA); or

-- First practice-based art & design academy in Hong Kong
+- Leading practice-based art & design academy in Hong Kong

 - International teaching team and first-class studio facilities